fpiette/OverbyteICS/ReadMe8.txt

 FIREMONKEY CROSS PLATFORM PACKAGES:

-1 - For XE2 and later, DXe2Install installs VCL components only, while
+1 - For XE2 and later, DXe?Install (where ? is the version) installs VCL components
-DXe2InstallVclFmx also installs FireMonkey cross platform components (three run time packages).
+only, while DXe?InstallVclFmx also installs FireMonkey cross platform components (three run time packages).
 In order to use this feature first uninstall the old design-time package.

 2 = Build all three run-time packages for all available platforms (32-bit